 My mission in the nation’s capital was to seek out some of the lesser-known spots.
-The strange and unusual Washington DC museums that people aren’t as familiar with.
-Here’s a look at six worth visiting the next time you’re in town.
+The strange and unusual DC museums that people aren’t as familiar with.
+Here’s a look at eight worth visiting the next time you’re in town.

 1 National Postal Museum